gotenberg/gotenberg-php/README.md

 ---

-This package is a PHP client for [Gotenberg](https://gotenberg.dev), a developer-friendly API to interact with powerful tools like Chromium and LibreOffice to convert many documents (HTML, Markdown, Word, Excel, etc.) to PDF, transform them, merge them, and more!
+This package is a PHP client for [Gotenberg](https://gotenberg.dev), a developer-friendly API to interact with powerful tools like Chromium and LibreOffice for converting numerous document formats (HTML, Markdown, Word, Excel, etc.) into PDF files, and more!

 ⚠️ For **Gotenberg 6.x**, use [thecodingmachine/gotenberg-php-client](https://github.com/thecodingmachine/gotenberg-php-client) instead.